defi-wonderland/xERC20/README.md

 {
     "name": "Test", // The name of your xERC20.
     "symbol": "TST", // The symbol of your xERC20.
+    "decimals": 18, // The number of decimals of the xERC20.
     "chainDetails": [ // The chains that the xERC20 token will be deployed to.
         {
-            "rpcEnvName": "ETHEREUM_GOERLI_RPC", // The name of the RPC to use.
+            "rpcEnvName": "ETHEREUM_SEPOLIA_RPC", // The name of the RPC to use.
 It should be added in the .env file.
             "erc20": "0x0000000000000000000000000000000000000001", // The address of the canonical token representation for that chain.
 A lockbox will be deployed pairing the deployed xERC20 with the specified ERC20 1:1. address(0) in case there is non.
             "governor": "0x0000000000000000000000000000000000000002", // The owner of the xERC20.
             "isNativeGasToken": false, // True if the ERC20 token is the native gas token of the chain.
 Ex: ETH for ethereum or MATIC for polygon.
             "bridgeDetails": [ // The bridges to be configured for the xERC20 token on this particular chain.